anyproto/docs/memberships-and-pricing/monetization/README.md

 Once memberships are launched, all users of Anytype will fall into one of the below categories:

-1. **Non-members:** Those who have not purchased or earned a membership
+1. **Non-Members:** Those who have not purchased or earned a membership.
 2. **Members:** Those who have purchased or earned a membership.
    * Explorers
    * Builders